tubearchivist/tubearchivist-jf/README.md

 - Load artwork and additional metadata into Jellyfin

 ## How does that work?
-At the core, this links the two APIs together: This first queries the Jellyfin API for YouTube videos the goes to look up the required metadata in the Tube Archivist API.
-Then as a secondary step this will transfer the artwork as indexed from Tube Archivist.
+At the core, this links the two APIs together: This first queries the Jellyfin API for YouTube videos for any videos that don't have metadata to then populate the required fields from Tube Archivist.
+Then as a secondary step this will transfer the artwork.

 This doesn't depend on any additional Jellyfin plugins, that is a stand alone solution.